magento/devdocs/guides/v2.2/cloud/live/stage-prod-migrate.md

 #### To migrate static files from remote-to-remote environments directly (fast approach):

 {:.bs-callout-info}
-To transfer media from remote-to-remote environments directly, you must enable ssh agent forwarding, see [GitHub guidance](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/)
+To transfer media from remote-to-remote environments directly, you must enable ssh agent forwarding, see [GitHub guidance](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/).

-1. [Open an SSH connection]/{{page.baseurl}}/cloud/env/environments-ssh.html#ssh) to the source environment.
-You can find the **SSH access** link in your Project Web UI by selecting the environment branch, and click **Access Site**:
+1. [Open an SSH connection]({{page.baseurl}}/cloud/env/environments-ssh.html#ssh) to the source environment.

+   You can find the **SSH access** link in your Project Web Interface by selecting the environment branch, and click **Access Site**:

     ```bash
     ssh -A <environment_ssh_link@ssh.region.magento.cloud>